Skip to content

 05 — Building Unshakeable Faith

 Faith is a practice.
-It is also a power.
+In time, it becomes a power.

 “I will tell you in your mind and in your heart, by the Holy Ghost, which shall come upon you and which shall dwell in your heart.”Doctrine and Covenants 8:2–3